swelten/capacity-slackbot/README.md

 ### Slack interactions

 - **Scheduled DM** – Every Monday at 10:00 (via EventBridge) the bot DM’s each target user with the reminder text and button.
-Clicking the button opens the modal.
+Clicking the button starts the guided DM chat.
-- **`/capacity-ping` slash command** – Without arguments it opens the same modal for the command user (handy for ad-hoc edits).
+- **`/capacity-ping` slash command** – Without arguments it starts the same chat for the command user (handy for ad-hoc edits).
 Run `/capacity-ping broadcast` to trigger the reminder DM immediately for everyone (mirrors the EventBridge run).
-- **Modal flow** – The modal is broken into up to three steps (base data → task/category hours → project hours).
-State is stored in `private_metadata` and the final submission writes to Notion, creates/archives extra project pages as needed, and confirms the save via DM.
+- **Chat flow** – The bot walks each user through the same three logical steps (base data → task/category hours → project hours) inside the DM.
+Every answer is captured in real time; once the last question is answered the entry is written to Notion, extra project pages are created/archived as needed, and the user receives a confirmation DM.

 ### Scheduling

 - Create an EventBridge rule with `cron(0 10 ? * MON *)` (10:00 UTC, adjust as needed) and set the Lambda function as the target.
-Each invocation gathers the current workspace users (or `CAPACITY_TARGETS`) and sends the DM with the modal button.
+Each invocation gathers the current workspace users (or `CAPACITY_TARGETS`) and sends the DM with the chat button.
 - You can manually fire the same logic via `/capacity-ping broadcast` if you need to re-run the reminder outside the schedule.

 ### Local validation